emacsmirror/org-autoexport/README.md

 # Usage

 The package defines a minor mode called `org-autoexport-mode`, which (if enabled) performs the export after saving the file.
-Simply require the package in you emacs init and hook it into org-mode.
+Simply require the package in you emacs init and hook it into org-mode:

 ```elisp
 (require 'org-autoexport)